judka-uriel/uriel-book/uriel_en.md

 respect for others.
 As it is written in Yirmeyahu [29:7](https://www.sefaria.org/Jeremiah.29.7):
-“And seek the welfare of the city to which I have exiled you, and pray to the L‑rd in its behalf, for in its prosperity you shall prosper”.
+“And seek the welfare of the city to which I have exiled you, and pray to the L‑rd in its behalf, for in its prosperity you shall prosper.”

 - Antisemitic propaganda that incites hatred toward the Jews.
 This includes the “Protocols of the Elders of Zion”, “Mein Kampf”,